The Right Pitch: A Look into the Popularity of Podcast Hosts by Gender

 Do Top Podcasts Feature More Male or Female Voices?
-What Do Audiences Prefer?

-Podcasts are now so popular that each hosting platform, or “podcatcher,” features a list of the top-rated shows.
 We were curious: do most top-rated podcasts have male or female hosts?
 Also, which gender do audiences prefer?
 To answer that question, it’s helpful to see just how podcasts came to dominate entertainment.

 Podcasting by Gender:

 Who is Behind the Mic, and What Do Audiences Prefer?